prefix-dev/pixi/docs/cli.md

 - `--json`: Whether to output in json format.
 - `--json-pretty`: Whether to output in pretty json format
 - `--sort-by <SORT_BY>`: Sorting strategy [default: name] [possible values: size, name, type]
 - `--manifest-path <MANIFEST_PATH>`: The path to `pixi.toml`, by default it searches for one in the parent directories.
+It can also be controlled by the `PIXI_PROJECT_MANIFEST` environment variable which allows the default to be overridden by `pixi shell`.
 - `--environment`(`-e`): The environment's packages to list, if non is provided the default environment's packages will be listed.
 - `--frozen`: Install the environment as defined in the lockfile.
 Without checking the status of the lockfile.
 It can also be controlled by the `PIXI_FROZEN` environment variable (example: `PIXI_FROZEN=true`).
 - `--locked`: Only install if the `pixi.lock` is up-to-date with the `pixi.toml`[^1].
 It can also be controlled by the `PIXI_LOCKED` environment variable (example: `PIXI_LOCKED=true`).
 Conflicts with `--frozen`.